...

 • Reusable silicone or fabric bags for snacks and produce.

-• A stainless steel or bamboo water bottle you enjoy using.
+• A stainless steel or bamboo water bottle you genuinely enjoy using.

 • A solar-powered or high-efficiency power bank.